mablue/mastrade/README.md

 we have for example 1 btc
-and we buy a crypto with it with market option to trade in fastest speed so we fastly swich to btc and again to another unstable currency buy market. we never will not be on stable quot coin(btc) we just use it to reach to the other unstable coin or rope! and trying to swim and dive inside the charts
+and we buy a crypto with it with market option to trade in fastest speed so we fastly swich to btc and again to another unstable currency. we never will not be on stable quot coin(btc) we just use it to reach to the other unstable coin or rope! and trying to swim and dive inside the charts